kieranfraser/gym-push/README.md

 ## Running task 2
-A jupyter notebook named *Example_evalumap2-v0* is provided in the docs folder demonstrating how to set up the relevant environment for this task and interact with it.
+A [Jupyter Notebook](docs/Example_evalumap2-v0.ipynb) is provided in the docs folder demonstrating how to set up the relevant environment for this task and interact with it.
 The following is a brief extract from it illustrating a random model being evaluated:

 ```sh
 import gym